nhatofo/casting_agency/README.md

 ### `PATCH /actors/<int:id>`

-Edit data on a actor in the database.
+Edit data on a actor in the db.

 Data: